paleale/poly/CONTRIBUTING.md

 ### Working on your first Pull Request?

-You can learn how from this *free* series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).
+You can learn how from this *free* series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github).

-You can also check out [these](http://makeapullrequest.com/) [tutorials](http://www.firsttimersonly.com/).
+You can also check out this [tutorial](http://www.firsttimersonly.com/).

 At this point, you're ready to make your changes!
 Feel free to ask for help; everyone is a beginner at first :smile_cat: